Gutza/public/2025-09-21 Gaza's hostage standoff.md

 # Gaza’s Hostage Standoff

-*This is a follow-up to a prior \[legal-evidence brief on Gaza]\(2025-09-12 Palestinian eradication).
+*This is a follow-up to a prior [legal-evidence brief on Gaza](2025-09-12 Palestinian eradication).
 It does not seek heroes or villains.
 It asks who can, today, prevent foreseeable civilian death—and what it would take to do so.*

 ## A sober look at leverage, responsibility, and what it would take to stop the mass dying